+During the Siren’s makeover, which smoothed out all of her imperfections, her face became more symmetrical.
+But, after several attempts, the team was still not satisfied.
 “As a team, we were like, ‘There’s something not working here, what is it?’” global creative director Connie Birdsall told Co.Design.
 “It was like, ‘Oh, we need to step back and put some of that humanity back in.
 The imperfection was important to making her really successful as a mark.”

 Although you might not see it right away, there is a slight asymmetry in the Siren’s face to this day.
 Look closely: You’ll notice that the right side of her face has a bit more shadow, and her nose dips slightly lower on the right than the left.
 “It felt a bit more human and felt less like a perfectly cut mask,” design partner Bogdan Geana said.

 So, there you have it.
 Even Starbucks says that imperfection is beauty.
 Now go treat yourself to a latte!
 But before you go, make sure you know the difference between the Starbucks coffee sizes so you can order like a pro.